What can savers expect from "socially responsible" investing?

 Green bonds, a financial instrument to protect the environment

-They can also invest in listed index funds, known as trackers, whose aim is to replicate the composition of stock market indices such as the Dow Jones Sustainability North America in the United States, or the MSCI Europe ESG Leaders on this side of the Atlantic.
+They can also invest in exchange-traded funds, known as trackers, which aim to replicate the composition of stock market indices such as the Dow Jones Sustainability North America in the United States or the MSCI Europe ESG Leaders on this side of the Atlantic.

-Driven by ethical concerns, SRI initially sought to exclude companies involved in socially reprehensible activities - such as the sale of alcohol or tobacco, or the arms trade - before favoring companies that were more respectful of the environment or human rights, and offered good working conditions to their employees.
+Driven by ethical concerns, SRI initially sought to exclude companies involved in socially reprehensible activities—such as the sale of alcohol or tobacco, or the arms trade—before favoring companies that were more respectful of the environment and human rights, and which offered good working conditions to their employees.

-However, the difference with conventional investment has long seemed marginal, due to the difficulty of obtaining the necessary data or ensuring its reliability.
+However, the difference with conventional investment has long seemed marginal due to the difficulty in obtaining the necessary data or ensuring its reliability.

-With extra-financial information becoming more complete and of better quality, in response to insistent demand from investors, it is now possible to better identify responsible or irresponsible companies, which suggests more marked differences in the future.
+With non-financial information becoming more comprehensive and of higher quality in response to persistent demand from investors, it is now possible to better identify responsible and irresponsible companies, suggesting that differences will become more pronounced in the future.

-The Covid-19 crisis seems to have been a real gas pedal, since ESG funds are distinguished by wider performance spreads in their favor.
+The Covid-19 crisis seems to have acted as a real catalyst, with ESG funds standing out thanks to significantly higher performance spreads in their favor.

 Thomson Reuters Eikon